 Where do I sit my exams and is there a cost?

 You’ll need to book your exams around six months in advance.
 You can either use one of our partner exam centres, at which you’ll be guaranteed a place, or you can find your own exam centre and book as a private candidate.
 Naturally, there are fees for each exam, which cover the cost of the venue, invigilators, exam papers, and assessors.
 The exact cost will vary depending on which centre you choose and which exams you’re taking, but fees range from between £120-£150 per exam, which is the standard cost levied by all examination centres.

 What kind of tutor support will I receive?

-When you enrol on a GCSE course with us, you can be assured that your tutor is an expert in their subject, and that they have a wealth of teaching experience.
-Although we do all we can to make our subject material as accessible as possible, there's sure to be times when you don't understand something, or you just need a little clarification.
+When you enrol on a GCSE course with us, you can be assured that your tutor is an expert in their subject and that they have a wealth of teaching experience.
+Although we do all we can to make our subject material as accessible as possible, there are sure to be times when you don't understand something, or just need a little clarification.
 Our tutors are incredibly responsive and will do whatever they can to clarify things for you.
-And whatever your preferred communication method, your tutor will work with you.
-Maybe you'd like to work through some tasks with your tutor as they guide you over the phone, or maybe you'd prefer to only communicate over email.
-They'll be led by you.

 Which awarding body will issue my certificate?